 AppFactory is the system I built to turn a project specification into working software without constant supervision.
 It orchestrates specialised AI agents through a stateful pipeline graph, with human approval gates at every decision point that matters.

-Three layers. n8n handles scheduling, infrastructure checks, and notifications.
+The shape of it.
 LangGraph manages the stateful pipeline graph — which agents run, in what order, and what happens at each gate.
-Claude Code agents — Design, QA, Development, Infrastructure, Research — run headless on a Linux VM with direct access to the codebase and infrastructure.
+Specialised Claude Code agents — Design, QA, Development, Infrastructure, Research — run headless on a Linux VM with direct access to the codebase.
+A custom MCP server bridges the two into my working session, so I can dispatch a run, watch live state, and clear gates without leaving Claude Code.

 At the centre of AppFactory is an orchestrator with genuine judgment, not just routing logic.